Diffusion Action Segmentation: Experiments

 \subsection{Ablation Studies}

 Extensive ablation studies are performed to validate the design choices in our method.
 We select the 50Salads dataset for ablation studies because of its substantial complexity and proper data size.

-\textbf{Effect of Prior Modeling.} To inspect the impact of modeling the three human action priors, a set of comparative experiments with different combinations of condition masking schemes are conducted in Table~\ref{table:ablation-mask-training}.
+\textbf{Effect of Prior Modeling.} To inspect the impact of prior modeling, experiments are conducted in Table~\ref{table:ablation-mask-training} with different combinations of condition masking schemes.
 It is observed that our method reaches the best performance when all three priors are considered.
 Notably, the position prior is especially useful among the three priors.

 \textbf{Effect of Training Losses.} In Table~\ref{table:ablation-loss}, we investigate the effect of loss functions, where each of the following losses is adopted, the full $\mathcal{L}^{\mathrm{sum}}$ loss, the $\mathcal{L}^{\mathrm{sum}}$ without $\mathcal{L}^{\mathrm{bd}}$, the $\mathcal{L}^{\mathrm{sum}}$ without $\mathcal{L}^{\mathrm{smo}}$, and the vanilla $\mathcal{L}^{\mathrm{ce}}$ loss.
 It is found that all the loss components are necessary for the best result.
 Our proposed boundary alignment loss $\mathcal{L}^{\mathrm{bd}}$ brings performance gain in terms of both frame-wise accuracy and temporal continuity on top of $\mathcal{L}^{\mathrm{ce}}$ and $\mathcal{L}^{\mathrm{smo}}$.